 #2 Open Ended Play Provides a Low-Stress Environment Where Children Are Less Afraid of Making Mistakes

 Fear of making mistakes is one of the greatest barriers to learning – in adulthood as well as childhood.
-Open ended play provides a low stress environment where children can take risks.
+Child-led play provides a low stress environment where children can take risks.
 Play is one space where it is safe to make mistakes.
 This makes play one of the greatest tools for learning.
 Open ended play can teach children that it is okay to make mistakes, and that making mistakes is one of the most important ways we learn.

 As children communicate with one another in open ended play, they learn how to read social cues and respond appropriately.
 They are able to do this because of the low stakes environment created by open ended play.
 Children explore a range of emotions through pretend play.
 As they express and respond to the emotions expressed by their peers, they develop emotional intelligence.